 Anyway, we try to bring the remote life to shore, simply because we love it.
 And this is the exact topic of the next children's book I wrote.
 I wrote it from an "unplugged" child's perspective, inspired by the life of my own children.
 I can't wait to start querying this particular story next week!

 This week I had a big deadline where a draft was due today.
-I felt very crunched for time and I was totally stressing about it, there was so much pressure!
-Especially because I let my husband and my kids read a draft last night that I had worked on for hours and hours and hours... and they didn't get it.
+I felt very crunched for time and I was totally stressing about it.
+There was so much pressure, especially because I let my husband and my kids read a draft last night that I had worked on for hours and hours and hours and they didn't get it.
 They didn't get it at all.
 I had totally overcomplicated it and they didn't like it.
-I was mad, sad, didn't know what to do... so I asked my husband to wake me up at 4:45 am when he went to the gym, and I went to sleep.
+I was mad, sad, didn't know what to do, so I asked my husband to wake me up at 4:45 am when he went to the gym.

-Maybe not the best idea, but it turned out great, this time... after a good nights sleep, and time away from the story, I woke up at 4:45 am feeling nervous but ready to rock a completely new concept on the same subject.
-I had done the research, knew generally what message I wanted, I'd developed my characters, I just needed to write it.
+Maybe not the best idea, but it turned out great, this time.
+After a good night’s sleep, and time away from the story, I woke up at 4:45 am feeling nervous but ready to rock a completely new concept on the same subject.
+I had done the research, knew generally what message I wanted.
+I'd developed my characters but just needed to write it.
 And, success!
-Before I took my kids to school this morning, I was able to read the complete new draft to the girls and my husband.
+Before I took my kids to school this morning, I was able to read the completed new draft to the girls and my husband.
 They LOVED it.
-All 3 of them.
+All three of them.

 And of course, feedback can be brutal.
-So brutal, but it's so important to listen and take it as constructive criticism.
-I'm always finding ways to make myself better, although sometimes very difficult to hear honest criticism, it is invaluable to your personal growth.
+So brutal!
+But it's so important to listen and take it as constructive criticism.
+I'm always finding ways to make myself better, although sometimes it’s very difficult to hear honest criticism, it is invaluable to your personal growth.
 You don't have to agree with what they say all the time, but it's important for you to listen with an open mind.

 Thanks for following...

 Starting Monday, I am going to begin writing my next story.
-I will spend the weekend at the Bookstore with my children, getting inspiration from lots of time outside, and writing a list of at least 10 marketable story ideas.
+I will spend the weekend at the bookstore with my children, getting inspiration from lots of time outside, and writing a list of at least ten marketable story ideas.
 I have a working list already that started way back in 2006, but I'm always waiting for something to jump out and inspire the next story.
 Stay tuned.
-I sense a lot of sleepless nights ahead of me...
+I sense a lot of sleepless nights ahead of me.